 We listen to your instructions carefully and arrange payment terms that suit your circumstances; in many cases we offer fixed fees, deferred payments, or no win, no fee terms.

-Our lawyers are based in Tunbridge Wells and Kings Hill, Kent and in Covent Garden, London.
+Our lawyers are based in Tunbridge Wells and Kings Hill, Kent and in Cannon Green, London.
 Whilst many of our clients are from the South East (including Kent, Sussex, Surrey and London), we act for clients based throughout England and Wales and from abroad.
 We are always willing to meet with our clients at any of our offices, at their home or their place of work.
 We also meet with clients via online communication channels, such as SKYPE or video conferencing.
 Wherever our clients are based, we ensure we communicate with them in a way that suits their needs.

 Call us for a free no obligation consultation.